ralphbean/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Supports 2 - 4 players?
     5 points.

-Game includes instructions and/or a tutorial
+Game includes instructions and/or a tutorial?
     5 points.

-Game supports various different screen resolutions.
-    5 points

-Game includes appropriate soundeffects/music and the ability to alter the game volume as well as to mute the game.
-    5 points

 Is it Intuitive (easy to learn)
     10 points

-Does it have a polished feel to it
+Does it have a polished feel to it?
     10 points

 Does the game include includestructions on how to play? (tutorials, help screens, readme.txt?)